 During the review period, the manufacturing sector grappled with continual increases in operating costs, mainly fuelled by rising oil prices.
-These adverse developments contributed to closure of the two established enterprises.
-However, the sector benefited increased from fiscal incentives aimed at cushioning the impact of the challenges faced in 2011.
+These adverse developments contributed to the closure of two established enterprises.
+However, the sector benefited from increased fiscal incentives aimed at cushioning the impact of the challenges faced in 2011.

-Preliminary estimates suggest that the sector rebounded in 2011, registering growth in valueadded of 2.5 percent, after declining by 3.0 percent in 2010.
+Preliminary estimates suggest that the sector rebounded in 2011, registering growth in value-added of 2.5 percent, after declining by 3.0 percent in 2010.
 This improved performance resulted in an increase in the sector's contribution to GDP from 5.3 percent to 5.4 percent in 2011.
 Commercial bank credit to the sector grew by 7.7 percent in the review period reflecting increased investment in the sector.